Max0628/Terraform_project/README.md

 After deployment,get connect to EC2 by the follow steps

-1. Change the permissions of the private key file:
+1. Change the permissions of the private key file(only user can read and write):

    ```bash
    chmod 600 pub_subnet_private_key.pem
    chmod 600 pvt_subnet_private_key.pem
    ```

-2. Inspect the connection:
+2. Inspect the connection(use this output for connection):

    ```bash
    terraform output